ipromise2324/bdaf-ton-tutorial/README.md

 - `Self-Destruct`: Allows the owner of the contract to self-destruct the contract.
 When the contract is self-destructed, all remaining funds are sent to the owner, and the contract is deactivated.
 ## Test
 A comprehensive suite of tests is included to ensure the contract's functionality and correctness.
 These tests cover all functions of the contract and check for both successful and unsuccessful function calls.

+## Interacting with the contract
+*.ts files in `scripts` folder for interacting with the contract on the TON testnet are also included.
 ## Project structure

 -   `contracts` - source code of all the smart contracts of the project and their dependencies.